What is Epinephrine?

 • how to treat anaphylaxis.

-Epinephrine is the first line treatment for an anaphylactic episode.
-It provides immediate symptom relief.
+Epinephrine provides immediate symptom relief.
 Do not substitute antihistamines for epinephrine.
 Antihistamines only treat a few symptoms such as hives and they take about 30 minutes to have an effect.
 Epinephrine will treat a life-threatening allergic reaction immediately – antihistamines will not.

 What are the effects of epinephrine when given for anaphylaxis?

-Epinephrine use in anaphylaxis reduces or reverses these severe symptoms very quickly.
-It works by reducing throat swelling.
-It opens the airways.
+Epinephrine for anaphylaxis reduces or reverses these severe symptoms very quickly.
+It opens the airways and reduces swelling.
 It helps maintain heart function and blood pressure.
-Also, as epinephrine causes the blood to be diverted away from the skin, it can help reduce hives and itching.
-Epinephrine will also prevent a further release of histamine, the chemical that responds to allergens and ushers in symptoms.
+As epinephrine causes the blood to be diverted away from the skin, it can help reduce hives and itching.

 Remember that an anaphylactic reaction causes life-threatening symptoms.
 If not quickly treated, these symptoms can lead to anaphylactic shock and death.
 Epinephrine works by immediately reversing these severe allergic reactions.
 So, remember, epinephrine first and epinephrine fast.
 Don’t delay.